5 Top Tips for Surviving Your First Conference

 To network

-Whether it’s a poster or a talk, make sure you bring something to present at the conference.
-Firstly because this will force you to talk to people you don’t know.
+Whether itโ€™s a poster or a talk, make sure you bring something to present at the conference.
+Firstly because this will force you to talk to people you donโ€™t know.
 As a fairly shy person myself, the thought of waiting by my poster at my first conference and having to talk to strangers about my work filled me with dread!
-What if they didn’t think my work was good?
+What if they didnโ€™t think my work was good?
 What if they were mean?
 What if they pointed out a really obvious typo that I missed?!!
-By the time my poster session ended I realised that all my worrying, stressing and skipping of lunch had been for nothing – the poster was fine and having to explain my work to other people forced me into conversation with people I wouldn’t have had the guts to approach on my own.
-The poster is a great tool for bringing people to you, as well as giving you something to break the ice with.

 Get Feedback

-The second reason you should definitely present something at the conference is because who better to give you feedback, comments, criticisms and suggestions than researchers in your specialised area!
+The second reason you should definitely present something at the conference is because who better to give you feedback, comments, criticisms, and suggestions than researchers in your specialized area!
 The attendees at your conference are (presumably) world experts in your field, who do you think is going to be reviewing the next paper you submit?
 Getting a fresh perspective on your work can only benefit you!
 Just make sure you prepare thoroughly for it!

 Boost Your Confidence

 The final reason to present something at a conference is because it will give you a confidence boost!
 Having people outside your lab group showing interest in your work can give you an amazing lift, both in terms of confidence and motivation.
-Perhaps you’ve hit the third year slump and things aren’t dreadful, but you can’t help but feel that it’s all a bit pointless.
-Fresh enthusiasm, interest and ideas from out-with your normal group can make the world of difference, I know I left my first conference with a spring in my step and my passion redoubled!
+Perhaps youโ€™ve hit the third year slump and things arenโ€™t dreadful, but you canโ€™t help but feel that itโ€™s all a bit pointless.
+Fresh enthusiasm, interest and ideas from outside your normal group can make the world of difference, I know I left my first conference with a spring in my step and my passion redoubled!

 3. Schmooze

-If you’ve gone to a conference with a group, it’s very tempting to stick with who you know.
-While this is great for travelling there and back it can be a real disadvantage for building contacts as it becomes very easy to sit together at breakfast, stroll to the lecture together, leave chatting together, etc. until suddenly the conference is over and you haven’t really spoken to anyone new!
-Make a rule that you will only sit together once throughout the day (you’ll see each other plenty when you get home!) so that you can all make the most of the opportunity to create some fresh contacts.
+If youโ€™ve gone to a conference with a group, itโ€™s very tempting to stick with who you know.
+While this is great for travelling there and back, it can be a real disadvantage for building contacts as it becomes very easy to sit together at breakfast, stroll to the lecture together, leave chatting together, etc., until suddenly the conference is over and you havenโ€™t really spoken to anyone new!
+Make a rule that you will only sit together once throughout the day (youโ€™ll see each other plenty when you get home!) so that you can all make the most of the opportunity to create some fresh contacts.

 Perhaps instead of discussing that new PI in the division at dinner with your friends, you end up sitting next to the head of a group whose tagged plasmid you could really use!
 Maybe while queueing for tea instead of bemoaning how tired you are to your lab bestie, you get chatting to a post doc who has optimised a way to get a clean western blot of a particularly frustrating protein.
-Or maybe you just meet a fellow PhD student who came alone, is finding it all a bit terrifying and share a moment of solidarity.
-Whatever the outcome of your schmoozing efforts, you have to remember that even in the absolute worst case scenario, you’ll probably never see any of those people again unless you actually want to, so just go for it!

 4. Dress for success

-While most conferences won’t adhere to a strict dress code, it doesn’t hurt to put a little extra effort into your appearance while you’re there.
+While most conferences wonโ€™t adhere to a strict dress code, it doesnโ€™t hurt to put a little extra effort into your appearance while youโ€™re there.
 The last thing you want to be worrying about while talking to an eminent scientist or potential future employer is that the hilarious t-shirt you decided to wear might not suit their sense of humour.
-The advice I was given for my first conference was “Dress like you’re meeting your in-laws for the first time”.
-There’s no need to go over the top, but make sure you look like you’ve made an effort to appear respectable and want to be taken seriously, you never know who you might run in to while you’re there

-5. Be brave!
+5. Be Brave!

-Walking in to a room full of people whose papers you’ve spent the last few years reading and trying to engage them in conversation long enough to leave an impression is an intimidating prospect and requires plenty of courage.
 Similarly, bringing along your results and discussing them in a room full of world experts who might disagree with your interpretation of the data takes nerves of steel!
-The important thing to remember is that every single person in that room started in exactly the same place you have – as a scared newbie walking in to room full of world leaders and eminent scientists, if they can do it, so can you!
+The important thing to remember is that every single person in that room started in exactly the same place you have โ€“ as a scared newbie walking into a room full of world leaders and eminent scientists, if they can do it, so can you!

 At the end of the day, your first conference might be a tremendous success, it might be a complete disaster or maybe it will just be a bit mediocre, but whatever the outcome, just try to make the most of it and enjoy yourself!